bernieke/python-magento/README.md

 ## Quick IPython Shell

-The Magento API is massive and difficult to use.
+The Magento API is massive and takes effort to grok.
 If you need to use it in some production capacity, you'll want to jump into a shell frequently and muck around with inputs and stare at outputs.